 Talkington Hall, Clark Hall and Parrish House are equipped with a stove, refrigerator, and microwave for resident use.
 Residents are responsible for keeping the area clean for others to use and to insure that precautions are taken to prevent fires.
 Never leave a hot stove unattended.

 Each of the residence halls are equipped with washers and dryers, which are provided free of charge to residents.
 These facilities are for the exclusive use of the residents.
 It is wise not to leave personal belongings unattended.
 Please report problems with the equipment to the Residence Life office.
 College Place is an independently owned residence hall and LCSC Residence Life manages the building.
-There is a fee for laundry in College Place.

 If you lock yourself out of your room, you should call or knock on the door of the RAs in your building, or find the custodian.
 If you cannot contact anybody in your building, you should call the Office of Residence Life.
 You are allowed three lockouts per semester, and after that a hold is placed on your student account for a lockout fee.